Condensation, damp and mould

 What happens next, if damp and mould cannot be prevented

 This document tells you how all Home Group colleagues approach damp and mould.
-It is the standard we hold ourselves to, and how we make sure all customers are treated fairly.
+It is the standard we hold ourselves to, in line with Awaab's Law and how we make sure all customers are treated fairly.
 Download: our approach to damp and mould.

 Damp and mould in numbers